Loading

 The MIA Mover transports landside passengers between the main terminal and the Miami Intermodal Center (MIC).

-Miami International Airport uses the MIA Mover, a free people mover system to transfer passengers between MIA terminals and the Miami Intermodal Center (MIC) that opened to the public on September 9, 2011.
-The MIC provides direct access from the airport to ground transportation (shuttle/bus/rail) as well as rental car companies.
+Miami International Airport offers the MIA Mover, a free people mover system to transfer passengers between MIA terminals and the Miami Intermodal Center (MIC) that opened to the public on September 9, 2011.
+The MIC provides direct access from the airport to ground transportation (shuttle/bus/rail) as well as the Rental Car Center.
 A Metrorail station opened at the MIC on July 28, 2012; a Tri-Rail station followed on April 5, 2015.
-Plans for Amtrak to operate a station at the MIC have been on hold since it was discovered that the platform built for that purpose was too short for Amtrak trains.
-As of early 2022, there is still no Amtrak service at the MIC.
+Plans for Amtrak to operate a station at the MIC have been cancelled since it was discovered that the platform built for the service was too short for Amtrak trains.
+The platform now sits empty and closed, with no trains stopping at it.

 The rental car center consolidates airport car rental operations at the MIC.

-Miami International Airport has direct public transit service to Miami-Dade Transit's Metrorail, Metrobus network; Greyhound Bus Lines and to the Tri-Rail commuter rail system.
+Miami International Airport has direct public transit service to Miami-Dade Transit's Metrorail and Metrobus networks; Greyhound Bus Lines and to the Tri-Rail commuter rail system.
 Metrorail operates the Orange Line train from Miami International Airport to destinations such as Downtown, Brickell, Health District, Coconut Grove, Coral Gables, Dadeland, Hialeah, South Miami, and Wynwood.
 It takes approximately 15 minutes to get from the airport to Downtown.

 Miami-Dade Transit operates an Airport Flyer bus that connects MIA directly to South Beach.

-MIA is served directly by Tri-Rail, Miami's commuter rail system, which began service on April 5, 2015.
+MIA is served directly by Tri-Rail, Miami's commuter rail system.
+The station opened on April 5, 2015.
 Tri-Rail connects MIA to northern Miami-Dade, Broward, and Palm Beach counties.
 Tri-Rail directly serves points north such as Boca Raton, Deerfield Beach, Delray Beach, Fort Lauderdale, Hollywood, Pompano Beach and West Palm Beach.

 Cargo yard